aramboyajyan/drupal7-boilerplate/README.md

     - Secure string comparison from [HTTP Auth library of Zend Framework](http://stackoverflow.com/q/10576827/1520477)

 `*` Admin form friendly - means you can use this output directly in select boxes or radio fields in admin forms.

+### Why are all those implementations necessary?

+Most bigger websites will have a main custom module, with general system modifications or general features and additional custom modules focused on a particular functionality.
+This boilerplate is suitable for creating that *main* module.

 ### Why this module isn't on Drupal.org?